ordinators/ordinator/README.md

 When you run `ordinator apply`, Ordinator:

 1. **Generates the profile's bootstrap script** (if defined), which contains additional setup steps such as installing tools or configuring system settings.
-2. **Decrypts secrets** (if secrets management is configured and not skipped), making encrypted files available for use.
+2. **Decrypts and copies secrets** (if secrets management is configured and not skipped) - secrets are decrypted in memory and copied to target locations with secure permissions (600).
 3. **Installs Homebrew packages** defined in the profile (if package management is configured and not skipped).
 4. **Symlinks all tracked files** for the selected profile from your dotfiles repository into their correct locations in your home directory, backing up any existing files if configured.
 5. **Performs safety checks** to avoid overwriting important files unless you use the `--force` flag.